RealManRobot/ros2_rm_robot/rm_description/README.md

 ```
 rm@rm-desktop:~$ ros2 launch rm_description rm_<arm_type>_display.launch.py
 ```
 In practice, the above <arm_type> needs to be replaced by the actual model of the robotic arm.
-The available models of the robotic arm are 65, 63, eco65, eco63, 75, and gen72.
+The available models of the robotic arm are 65, 63, eco65, eco63, 75, gen72, gen72_II.

 The command to start the six-axis force version of the manipulator is (note: eco63 is not available):
 ```